The best drawing tablet: digital drawing tablets for artists

 The following are different aspects of digital drawing.
 The first two are elements of the drawing experience.

 The pressure curve refers to how hard you press to get your lines to a certain thickness or opacity.
 It’s an adjustable setting.
-If the pressure curve is steep, small increases in pressure will produce a thicker line or deeper opacity.
-If the pressure curve is shallow, you will need more force to increase line width or opacity.
-The best drawing tablet has a smooth curve that doesn’t leave blobs.
+A good tablet has a smooth curve that doesn’t leave blobs.

 Initial Activation Force

 This refers to the amount of pressure needed to make a mark.
-Wacom EMR requires the least pressure; even gently gliding the pen over the screen produces a mark.
-On N-trig, the IAF seems to be about the weight of the pen itself.
+Wacom EMR requires the least pressure.

 Tilt and rotation sensitivity

-For mobiles, Procreate for iPad/iPad Pro is a favorite, and on iOS and Android, Sketchbook, ArtRage, and Infinite Painter are all fine programs.
+In mobile apps, Procreate for iPad/iPad Pro is a favorite.
+For iOS and Android, Sketchbook, ArtRage, and Infinite Painter are all fine programs.